duhaoze11/Vocal-MNIST/README.md

 `jupyter notebook`

 Before running the code, Free Spoken Digit Dataset ([FSDD](https://github.com/Jakobovski/free-spoken-digit-dataset)) is required if you would like to retrain this model.
 Or you can use `model = model_load()` and `X, Y = file2input()` to access our pretrained model and data.

+The required packages are mentioned in "requirements.txt". `pip3` or `pip` is an easy way to get all of the packages required.

+`pip3 install "requirements.txt"`